Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Problem Statement And Preliminaries

-We consider a budget-aware location-based social network (LBSN) that involves $m$ users, where each user collects PoI information from her vicinity in an urban sensing graph $G_1$ and shares her PoI collection with her immediate neighbors in another online social graph $G_2$.
-Suppose, \textit{w.l.o.g.}, that the sensing graph $G_1=(V\cup V',E_1)$ consists of two sets of sensing nodes representing distinct locations, in which a sensing node in $V=\{v_1,...,v_m\}$ is associated with a user while a sensing node in $V'$ is not.
-We also refer to a node $v_i\in V$ that is associated with a user as a \textit{user node}.
-Accordingly, an edge in $E_1$ of $G_1$ indicates a road (for sensing) between the two corresponding location nodes.
-The social graph is defined over the same group of $m$ users and is denoted as $G_2(V,E_2)$.
-In the social graph $G_2$, each edge in $E_2$ tells the online social connection between the corresponding two users.
+We consider a budget-aware location-based social network (LBSN) that involves $m$ users as in Fig.~\ref{systemfigure}, where each user collects PoI information from her vicinity in an urban sensing graph $G_1$ and shares her PoI collection with her immediate friends/neighbors in another online social graph $G_2$.
+Suppose, \textit{w.l.o.g.}, that the sensing graph $G_1=(V\cup V',E_1)$ consists of two sets of nodes representing distinct locations, in which a location node in $V=\{v_1,...,v_m\}$ has a user while a location node in $V'$ does not.
+We also refer to a node $v_i\in V$ that has a user as a \textit{user node}.
+Totally, there are $\varpi$ location nodes in $G_1$, i.e., $|V\cup V'|=\varpi$.
+An edge in $E_1$ of $G_1$ indicates a specific road (with PoIs to be sensed) connecting the two location nodes.
+Different edges/roads have distinct PoI content but share equal PoI weight.
+The cumulative PoI information gathered from any edge subset of $E_1$ is determined by the count of distinct edges within that subset.
+The social graph is defined over the same group of $m$ users and is denoted as $G_2(V,E_2)$, where two user nodes will be connected by an edge in $E_2$ if and only if they are immediate friends.